 Intercept and divert surface drainage away from all excavations and any groundwater monitoring devices, where used.
 Intercept surface drainage as far back from excavations as practical by means of ditches, berms or other interception methods as may be required for the effective control of surface drainage.

-Pumped water or run-off shall be directed to appropriate filtration (for example appropriately sized and maintained settlement tanks, filter bags, etc.) prior to its discharging into adjacent storm sewers, sanitary sewers (with approval from the Region) or watercourses to ensure discharge complies with quality objectives of the receiver (for example, Sewer Use Bylaw objectives for sewers, Provincial Water Quality objectives for watercourses, etc.).
+Pumped water or run-off shall be directed to appropriate filtration (for example appropriately sized and maintained settlement tanks, filter bags, etc.) prior to its discharging into adjacent storm sewers, sanitary sewers (with approval from the Region) or watercourses to ensure discharge complies with quality objectives of the receiver (for example, Sewer Use Bylaw (Bylaw No. 2011-56) objectives for sewers, Provincial Water Quality objectives for watercourses, etc.).

 Provide settling ponds, check dams, sediment basins, catch basin silt sacks or other approved mitigation measures at all drainage outlets.